Christian Hayes (chef): Career

 A cook since 1997, Hayes has formerly worked at the now-defunct Asian-inspired fine-dining and dim sum restaurant Natasha's, in Portland, under chef Jesse Souza and his wife, Christine Hayes, then sous-chef.
-He cut his teeth beginning early in quick-service breakfast spots, then steakhouses, sports bars, bakeries, and fine dining throughout the city of Portland.
+He started his career in quick-service breakfast spots, then steakhouses, sports bars, bakeries, and fine dining throughout the city of Portland.

 In 2008, Hayes and his wife launched Dandelion Catering, with the intent of providing restaurant quality, locally sourced cuisine at full-service events such as weddings, in an industry primarily known for relying on premade and frozen ingredients.
 Hayes ended up leaving the music industry entirely within three years of the launch to focus strictly on Dandelion Catering with his wife.

 In March 2018, prior to his first restaurant opening, Hayes appeared on Food Network's long-running series Chopped to compete in a pork-themed episode, which he won, utilizing such whole animal parts such as pork brains, cheeks, blood pudding, lardo, and more.

 In July 2019, Hayes and his wife opened The Garrison, an intimate restaurant perched on the Royal River in Yarmouth, Maine, to critical and regional success.

 When the COVID-19 pandemic forced The Garrison to close its doors to indoor dining in March 2020, Hayes branded a take-out operation named Thoroughfare out of the restaurant's kitchen and focused on indulgent, fast-food style menu items such as smash burgers, fried chicken sandwiches, and fries.
 The branding paid off when an historic Main Street property became available and Thoroughfare moved its operation and launched its own storefront, patio, and take-out window.
+The Garrison closed in July 2024 after five years in operation; Thoroughfare closed shortly thereafter.

 Humanitarian work

 In 2022, Hayes departed for two weeks as a part of the Chef Relief Team for Chef José Andrés’ organization World Central Kitchen campaign Chefs for Ukraine, stationed in the Poland/Ukrainian border cities of Przemysl and Medyka, where he cooked and provided meals for the tens of thousands of refugees fleeing daily.

 Since 2015, and even during the COVID-19 pandemic, which shut down his businesses for almost eighteen months, Hayes and his wife’s teams have prepared and donated Thanksgiving dinners to Maine families in need, to whom Hayes would deliver alongside his young daughters.

-In October of 2022, Hayes was named one of Maine Magazine's 'Mainers of the Year', particularly for his work overseas with World Central Kitchen.
+In October 2022, Hayes was named one of Maine Magazine's 'Mainers of the Year', particularly for his work overseas with World Central Kitchen.